Follow the Fleet

-Follow the Fleet is a 1936 American RKO musical comedy film with a nautical theme starring Fred Astaire and Ginger Rogers in their fifth collaboration as dance partners.
+Follow the Fleet is a 1936 American musical comedy film with a nautical theme starring Fred Astaire and Ginger Rogers in their fifth collaboration as dance partners.
 It also features Randolph Scott, Harriet Hilliard, and Astrid Allwyn, with music and lyrics by Irving Berlin.
 Lucille Ball and Betty Grable also appear, in supporting roles.
 The film was directed by Mark Sandrich with script by Allan Scott and Dwight Taylor based on the 1922 play Shore Leave by Hubert Osborne.

 Follow the Fleet was extremely successful at the box office, and during 1936, Astaire's recorded versions of "Let Yourself Go", "I'm Putting all My Eggs in One Basket", and "Let's Face the Music and Dance" reached their highest positions of 3rd, 2nd, 3rd respectively in the US Hit Parade.
 Harriet Hilliard and Tony Martin made their screen debuts in this film.
+Ironically, Martin would later star in Hit the Deck, the second of two films based on the identically titled stage musical, which, like Follow the Fleet, was based on the novel Shore Leave.

 RKO borrowed Randolph Scott from Paramount and Astrid Allwyn from Fox for the production.

 Plot

 Seaman "Bake" Baker and Sherry are former dance partners, now separated, with Baker in the Navy and Sherry working as a dance hostess in a San Francisco ballroom, Paradise.

 Bake visits the ballroom with his Navy buddy "Bilge" during a period of liberty, reuniting with Sherry (but costing her job), while Bilge is initially attracted to Sherry's sister Connie.
 When Connie begins to talk about marriage, Bilge quickly diverts his attention towards a friend of Sherry's, Iris, a divorced socialite.

 The sailors return to sea while Connie seeks to raise money to salvage her deceased sea-captain father's sailing ship.
 When the boys return to San Francisco, Bake attempts to get Sherry a job in a Broadway show, but fails amidst a flurry of mistaken identities and misunderstandings.
 He redeems himself by staging a benefit show which raises the final seven hundred dollars needed to refurbish the ship – although he has to jump ship in order to do so.
-Bilge, now a Chief Petty Officer, is ordered to locate and arrest him, but allows Bake to complete the show.
+Bilge, now a chief petty officer, is ordered to locate and arrest him, but allows Bake to complete the show.

 After the concert, Bake and Sherry are offered a show on Broadway, which A.W.O.L.
 Bake accepts on the proviso that Sherry asks him to marry her.
 Of course, he first has to be sent to the brig and take his punishment.